ujjwal-ibm/vpc-sdk-test/python/README.md

 # vpc-python-sdk
-test and sample code for vpc-go-sdk for ibm-cloud
+test and sample code for vpc-python-sdk for ibm-cloud

 To use the code in main.go, export your IAM api key in below format
 ```